 To be always up and running is the goal of all IT services.
 Whether it is enterprise applications, IT applications, cloud services, or supporting data center services, business resilience depends on how quickly mission-critical services are restored once there is a disruption.
 It could be due to a single server failure affecting one application or network downtime affecting a set of systems in a location, or an entire site outage due to a major crisis.
 Resiliency is a crucial element of an organization’s business continuity (BC) and disaster recovery (DR) plan that helps formulate preparedness, protection, response and recovery objectives to quickly and effectively get the disrupted services operational with minimal data loss and user impact.

 Data storage plays a pivotal role in ensuring application availability and performance.
 When there is storage-related downtime, it has a detrimental impact on application access and, in turn, business continuity.
-In this blog, we look at the importance and applicability of three principal metrics which, in the storage world, matter just as much as – if not more than – anywhere else in IT.
+Let’s look at the importance and applicability of three principal metrics which, in the storage world, matter just as much as – if not more than – anywhere else in IT.
 These are:

 - Recovery point objective (RPO)